 Because these come with the bootloader, if you are replacing a defective chip on an existing Uno board, you just need to pop the old chip out of the socket and replace it with this new one and you are ready to go.
 Just ensure that you insert it in the same orientation as the old one.

-To get up and running with a DIY project and be able to download programs with the Arduino IDE, you just need a breadboard and a few parts like a 16MHz crystal and load capacitors and a USB to serial port adapter.
+To get up and running with a DIY project and be able to download programs with the Arduino IDE, you just need a breadboard and a few parts like a 16MHz crystal and load capacitors and a USB to serial port adapter to download programs to it.

-There is something satisfying about building your own microcontroller from scratch, so we are including instructions for building a basic bare-bones system below.
+There is something very satisfying about building your own microcontroller circuit from scratch, so we are including instructions for building a basic bare-bones system below that can easily be expanded.

 Building a bare-bones Uno using this chip is easy to do and provides a starting platform that can be expanded upon for more full featured applications.